MerjaKreivi/Image-Annotator/README.md

 The project was originally carried by Merja Kreivi-Kauppinen and Juha Paaso.

+Project includes two annotators - one for private photos, and one for social media images for reserch purposis.

 ## Getting started

 It is recommended to use virtual environment for using and testing the code.
 Usage of Python 3.7 or newer version is required.
 Use "pip install" to install virtual environment packages.

 ### Setting up virtual environment